 - the first phase, from mid-February to the end of May, is to create the visual simulation in Unity 3D and embed a layered soundscape;

-- the third phase will be from the beginning of September to mid-November when we’ll be analysing the data and writing reports and papers.
+- the third phase will be from the end of September to mid-November when we’ll be analysing the data and writing reports and papers.

 Come and join in!